cernbox/smashbox-deployment/README.md

 smash-"platform"-"oc_client_version".
 For example: `smash-win10-233`

-###### (2) Indicate the configuration of each of these machines in `./deployment_architecture.csv`
+###### (2) Indicate the configuration of each of these machines in `deployment_architecture.csv`

-The `./deployment_architecture.csv` file is stored in an external repository, the link has been temporary hardcode in the variable `deployment_config_link`.
+The `deployment_architecture.csv` file is stored in an external repository, the link has been temporary hardcode in the variable `deployment_config_link`.
 It is stored in eos in `project/cernbox/smashbox` and it contains the following parameters:

 |    hostname    |  platform | oc_client |      oc_enpoints                |     runtime     |  ssl_enabled        |  kibana_activity   |